Plyometrics and Its Growing Influence in Soccer

 The Benefits of Plyometrics in Soccer

-When applied correctly by experienced coaches in academies, plyometrics has brought several benefits in football and high-performance sports in general.
+When applied correctly by experienced coaches in high performance soccer academy, plyometrics has brought several benefits in football and high-performance sports in general.

 It has been proven that soccer players have significantly improved their jumping ability, which is important for aerial duels and successful set-pieces.